 - Application: Reflect on their own cultural positionality and be able to discuss perspectives and experiences of others.
 (C-SLO 4)

-- Professionalism: Conduct themselves responsibly, ethically, and respectfully in a racially and ethnically diverse society.
+- Application: Conduct themselves responsibly, ethically, and respectfully in a racially and ethnically diverse society.
 (C-SLO 4)